psl-linqs/psl-linqs.github.io/wiki/CANARY-2.3.1/Example-Walkthrough.md

 layout: wiki
 ---

-This page will walk you through the Groovy version of the **Simple Acquaintances** example.
+This page will walk you through the Java version of the **Simple Acquaintances** example.

 ## Setup